Data-Management-by-Design/DMbD/common/README.md

 # Data Management by Design - Common Architecture Model

-Here you can find Architectural Views related to Research Data Management in a university setting.
+Here you can find architectural views related to Research Data Management in a university setting.

 The achitectural views presented here are the result of an activity